Puumanamana/CoCoNet/docs/source/basic-usage.rst

 - The log file, `coconet.log`, that contains all of the runtime information, run parameters and filtering information.
 - The run configuration `config.yaml` with the run parameters.
 - The filtered alignments (both .bam and .h5 formats) and the filtered assembly (.fasta).
-- The list of contigs that were set aside because they didn't pass the prevalence or minimum lenggth filter, `exclude.tsv`.
+- The list of contigs that were set aside because they didn't pass the prevalence or minimum length filter, `exclude.tsv`.
 The first column is the contig name, the second is the reason why the contig was excluded, and the remaining field is the values corresponding to the filtering criteria (length or list of coverage values).